amphoradata/samples/glaze_dashboard/README.md

 ### You did it!

 Your app is now connected to Amphora!
-Once you login, you app should look like this:

 ![Animated GIF of signing in](assets/app_1.gif)

 ## Deploying your app

-There are many ways to deploy a React app, and many of them are listed on the [create react app docs](https://create-react-app.dev/docs/deployment/).
+There are many ways to deploy a React app, and some of them are listed in the [create react app docs](https://create-react-app.dev/docs/deployment/).

-For this example, were going to deploy using Netlify.
+For this example, were going to deploy using [Netlify](https://www.netlify.com/).

 ### Deploy on Netlify